pranjal698/Pranjal-Portfolio/README.md

 # Pranjal-Portfolio
-It is a portfolio webpage.
+It is a portfolio webpage of pranjal.

+#GitHub Page is active.